shannonfritz/Make-UEFIUSB/README.md

 #### Create a Bootable USB drive to install Windows on devices with UEFI

 # Make-UEFIUSB.ps1
-Creating a Bootable USB drive can be easy with tools like Rufus, but when making boot media to install Windows, sometimes you need to do more than just copy an ISO to a USB drive.
-So I wrote a Powershell script to take care of all the things I needed to be done.
+Creating a Bootable USB drive can be easy with tools like [Rufus](https://rufus.ie/), but when making boot media to install Windows, sometimes you need to do more than just copy an ISO to a USB drive.
+So I wrote a PowerShell script to take care of all the things I needed to be done.

 The basic usage looks like this:
 1. Create a "Working Directory" and download Make-UEFIUSB.ps1 there.
 I'll use "C:\UEFIUSB" for example